officelifehq/docs/docs/documentation/manage/employee-management.md

 ![](./img/employee_contract_renewal_date.png)

 ::: tip Rules
-* This information will only be shown if the employee is associated to a status with the External type.
+* This information will only be shown if the employee is associated with a status of the External type.
 :::

 #### Editing the contract renewal date